Aspen Meadows Resort: Buildings

-Kresge Building
+Among the buildings on site are:

 Koch Seminar Building

-When the Executive Seminar first began it didn't have a permanent space to use so its location varied from day to day.
-By 1952, the varied locations were problematic enough for Walter Paepcke to be convinced that a permanent, purpose-built space was needed.
-Mortimer J. Adler was consulted as to the ideal needs for the building and Herbert Bayer, in consultation with Fritz Benedict, were charged with designing and supervising the construction of the Executive Seminar Building.
+When the Executive Seminar first began it didn't have a permanent space to use therefore its location varied from day to day.
+By 1952, Walter Paepcke decided a permanent, purpose-built space was needed.
+Mortimer J. Adler was consulted as to the needs for the building and Herbert Bayer, with Fritz Benedict designing and supervising the construction of the Executive Seminar Building.
 It was built at a cost of $52,000 (1953 dollars) and became the first permanent Institute building.
 The building consists of two large hexagonal shaped seminar rooms and several smaller offices.